kmiernik/NuclearMasses/README.md

 # NuclearMasses
-This package provides nuclear masses in form of mass excess, defined as
+This package provides nuclear masses in the form of mass excess, defined as

 $$M(A, Z) = A\times u + \Delta(A, Z)$$